awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Migrate.md

 + An Amazon RDS PostgreSQL DB instance
 + A database that is not PostgreSQL\-compatible

-For more information, see [Migrating Data to Amazon Aurora PostgreSQL](AuroraPostgreSQL.Migrating.md)\.
+For more information, see [Migrating Data to Amazon Aurora with PostgreSQL Compatibility](AuroraPostgreSQL.Migrating.md)\.